olenapolko/decbase-project/README.md

 # Decbase Landing Page
+To see a live demo of my project, visit https://olenapolko.github.io/decbase-project/

+# Project description:
 ## Welcoming Animation
 Page loading starts with a visually appealing preloader animation with 7 rotating circles that move up and down for 5 seconds.